How to Perform Hajj with a Pakistani Passport from the USA

 Our Personal Experience

 We flew directly from the United States to Saudi Arabia and met our Pakistani Hajj group at the Jeddah airport.
-The process was seamless our group coordinator was waiting with clear signage, and we were transported directly to our hotel in Azizya (some groups offer Makkah, but ours was Azizya).
+The process was seamless — our group coordinator was waiting with clear signage, and we were transported directly to our hotel in Azizya.
 There were several other overseas Pakistanis in our group who had also flown directly from the USA, UK, and Canada.
 The operator had all our information and the coordination was smooth.

 Phase 1: Pre-Application Preparation (3-6 Months Before Hajj)